Reviews You Can Rely On

 Credit: Jenna Ammerman

-No matter what you ride, if a bike thief stole it, you'd be mighty pissed.
-Therefore, if you plan on riding your bike and leaving it parked just about anywhere, owning the best bike lock is essential.
+No matter what you ride, you'd be mighty upset if a bike thief stole it.
+Therefore, owning a burly bike lock is essential if you plan on riding your bike and leaving it parked just about anywhere.

-PSA: Bike theft is a problem that isn't going away anytime soon, so it's wise to protect your bike at all times.
+PSA: Bike theft is a problem that isn't going away anytime soon, so it's wise to always protect your bike.
 It has been repeated over and over, but we'll drive it home — every bike lock can be cut.
 It's only a matter of what tools a thief has and how much time they have to do the dirty deed.
-However, some locks take more time and effort to destroy, which makes thieves think twice about wanting to take the risk of getting caught.
-That is one reason to consider bikes that are easy to take with you like top-rated folding electric bikes.
-Keeping a bike in the most secure location possible, with a lock, is always the best protection.
+However, some locks take more time and effort to destroy, making thieves think twice about wanting to risk getting caught.
+That is one reason to consider bikes that are easy to take with you, like top-rated folding electric bikes.
+Keeping a bike in the most secure location, with a lock, is always the best protection.

 Our testing of bike locks evaluated various performance aspects, and we think the secret to buying a bike lock is to identify the amount of security that is right for the environment where you live and bike, along with considerations for user-friendliness and portability.
-In this article, we're going to give you advice based on our experience as bike lock testers and as avid cyclists and bike-lovers.
+In this article, we will give you advice based on our experience as bike lock testers and as avid cyclists and bike lovers.

 Choosing a Basic Lock Type

-Bike locks, like ice cream, come in many flavors, and it's up to you to decide on your favorite one.
+Like ice cream, bike locks come in many flavors, and it's up to you to decide on your favorite one.
 These days, there are four main types of bike locks: U-locks, chains, folded, and cables.
 Some bike locks on the market even combine two of these types.
 Types differ regarding the level of security they provide, versatility, and ease of use and transport.
-Your choice depends on what level of protection is necessary for the neighborhoods you'll be leaving your wheels.
-However, you're also going to want to consider how easy the lock is to use and if you're willing to lug it along with you.
+Your choice depends on the level of protection necessary for the neighborhoods you'll be leaving your wheels.
+However, you'll also want to consider how easy the lock is to use and if you're willing to lug it with you.

 U-Locks